ionjz/Audio-Playground/README.md

 # Audio Analysis Playground

 Minimal app to upload/record audio, transcribe with Whisper, and return predicted extremist segments.
+Extensive AI was used to generate many parts of the codebase, especially boilerplate.

 ## Quick start